What you’ll learn

 In some people, the brain has trouble organizing and responding to information from the senses.
 Certain sounds, sights, smells, textures, and tastes can create a feeling of “sensory overload.”
 Bright or flickering lights, loud noises, certain textures of food, and scratchy clothing are just some of the triggers that can make kids feel overwhelmed and upset.

-, and many kids experience a mix of the two.
+There are two types of sensory processing challenges, and many kids experience a mix of the two.
 One is oversensitivity (hypersensitivity).
 This leads to sensory avoiding — kids avoid sensory input because it’s too overwhelming.
 The other is undersensitivity (hyposensitivity).
 This causes kids to be sensory seeking — they look for more sensory stimulation.